10 Great Bike Trails on the North Island

 Location: Bay of Plenty

 Follow New Zealand’s longest river through wetlands, dense forest and volcanic rock formations.
-Dams, boardwalks and swingbridges will path your way though what looks a lot like the forests of Middle Earth.
+Dams, boardwalks and swingbridges will path your way through what looks a lot like the forests of Middle Earth.

 Grade: 3,4.
 This off-road mountain bike experience is a hard grade 3.